ahashemiche/ReNeGate/README.md

 ### Threshold values

 A file __<constants.h>__ in the __src__ folder contains all threshold values used in the analyses done by the program, with the default values.
-These values include covalent radii, reference distances and angles for forming bonds/interactions, PBC values, etc. User can modify the values according to his needs.
+These values include covalent radii, reference distances and angles for forming bonds/interactions, PBC values, etc. Users can modify the values according to their needs.

 ## References

 ---
 Refer to the following papers for more details

+1. Hashemi, A.; Bougueroua, S.; Gaigeot, M.-P and Pidko E. ReNeGate: A Reaction Network Graph-Theoretical Tool for Automated Mechanistic Studies in Computational Homogeneous Catalysis, [JCTC 2022](https://doi.org/10.1021/acs.jctc.2c00404).
-1. Bougueroua, S.; Barth, D.; Quessette, F.; Spezia, R.; Vial, S.; and Gaigeot, M.-P. Graph theory for automatic structural recognition in molecular dynamics simulations.
+2. Bougueroua, S.; Barth, D.; Quessette, F.; Spezia, R.; Vial, S.; and Gaigeot, M.-P. Graph theory for automatic structural recognition in molecular dynamics simulations.
 J. Chem.
 Phys.
 (2018).
 DOI: 10.1063/1.5045818
-2. manual\_paper / in progress
-3. material\_paper / in progress
+3. manual\_paper / in progress

 ## Support

 ---
-If you find a bug, please report it to the main developer (sana.bougueroua@univ-evry.fr).
+If you find a bug with ReNeGate, please report it to the developer (ahashemiche@gmail.com).
 Comments and suggestions are also welcome.

 ## Main developers

 ---

 * _2014-2022_ Dr. Sana Bougueroua (LAMBE-UMR8587, University Evry Val d'Essonne, Université Paris Saclay, France)
-* _2020-2022_ Dr. Ali Hashemi (TU Delft, Faculty of Applied Sciences, Netherlands)
+* _2020-2022_ Ali Hashemi (TU Delft, Faculty of Applied Sciences, Netherlands)

-## Acknowledgements

----
-All co-authors acknowledge funding from the LABEX CHARMMMAT (LABoratoire d'EXcellence CHARMMMAT, CHimie des ARchitectures Moléculaires Multifonctionnelles et des MATériaux).
-Sana Bougueroua especially benefited from a PhD funding from LABEX CHARMMMAT.
-Pr.
-Marie-Pierre Gaigeot, Pr.
-Dominique Barth, Dr. Franck Quessette, Dr. Riccardo Spezia, Dr. Alvaro Cimas, Dr. Simone Pezzotti, and Prof. Evgeny Pidko are acknowledged for the very helpful and fruitful discussions.
-Ali Hashemi acknowledges the financial support from the European Research Council (ERC) under the European Union's Horizon 2020 Research and Innovation Programme (grant agreement no. 725686).
-This work was sponsored by NWO Domain Science for the use of the national computer facilities.
-Ali Hashemi acknowledges Prof. Evgeny Pidko for very helpful and fruitful discussions.

 ## License

 ---
-Renegate is copyright (C) 2022 - 2030 Ali Hashemi, Sana Bougueroua, Marie-Pierre Gaigeot , Evgeny A. Pidko all rights reserved.
-Renegate is distributed under 3-Clause BSD License (https://opensource.org/licenses/BSD-3-Clause).
+ReNeGate is copyright (C) 2022 - 2030 Ali Hashemi, Sana Bougueroua, Marie-Pierre Gaigeot , Evgeny A. Pidko all rights reserved.
+ReNeGate is distributed under 3-Clause BSD License (https://opensource.org/licenses/BSD-3-Clause).

 ## Project status